 When visiting Israel, you must spend at least 24 hours in Tel Aviv.
-This modern, laid-back city on the Mediterranean Sea is an instant favorite for most visitors.
-It is the perfect mix of city and beach living with an awesome nightlife.
-It is possible to see the highlights of Tel Aviv in just one day, but many people choose to spend at least two days here to fully explore.
-While it’s easy to get out and see the city on your own, there are a variety of different tour options, depending on your interests.
-Tel Aviv is also a great starting point for tours to Northern Israel.
+This modern, laid-back city on the Mediterranean Sea is an instant favorite for visitors.
+It is the perfect mix of city and beach living with a thriving nightlife.
+It is possible to see the highlights of Tel Aviv in just one day, but many people choose to spend at least a few days here to fully explore this vibrant city.
+While it is easy to get out and see the city on your own, there are a variety of different tour options, depending on your interests.
+Tel Aviv is also a great starting point for our tours to the north of Israel.

 Morning in Tel Aviv

-Enjoy walking down the narrow streets, wandering around the flea market, and stopping by some of the unique shops.
-Old Jaffa highlights include: Old Jaffa Visitors Center, Jaffa Flea Market, Jaffa Port, and the Jaffa Port Market.
-Grab lunch in Old Jaffa at the Jaffa Port.
+- Enjoy walking down the narrow streets, wandering around the flea market, and stopping by some unique shops.
+Jaffa highlights include Old Jaffa Visitors Center, Jaffa Flea Market, Jaffa Port, and the Jaffa Port Market.
+Enjoy lunch at Jaffa Port.

-If you want to continue exploring this area, there is Neve Tzedek, just outside of Old Jaffa.
-It was the first Jewish neighborhood outside of Jaffa and also has very interesting shops and cafes.
+- If you want to continue exploring this area, there is Neve Tzedek, just outside of Jaffa.
+It was the first Jewish neighborhood outside of Jaffa and also has interesting shops and cafes.

 Afternoon in Tel Aviv

-Visitors have several options for how to spend their afternoon in Tel Aviv, depending on their interests.
+Visitors have several options for how to spend an afternoon in Tel Aviv, depending on their interests.

 Tel Aviv Beach: Tel Aviv is known for its beaches, so why not spend the afternoon soaking in the sun?
 The beach in this city stretches for miles and each part has a different feel or personality.
 Choose one and simply, relax.